On the Robustness of Kernel Goodness-of-Fit Tests: Proofs of Theoretical Results

 where the second line follows from \eqref{eq: UB on stein kernel diag}, and the last line holds since $(a + b + c + d)^2 \leq 4(a^2 + b^2 + c^2 + d^2)$ for any $a, b, c, d \in \R$.
 The RHS of the last inequality is finite under the assumed conditions on $k$.

 We are now ready to prove the first result of our theorem.
 For any $Q \in \cB^\KSD(P; \theta) \cap \cP(\R^d; w)$, we have

 where the first equality holds by \Cref{lem: KSD inf closed form} and noting that $\ksd(\X_n)$ is equivalent to the KSD between the empirical measure based on $\X_n$ and $P$, and the last line holds since $Q \in \cB^\KSD(P; \theta)$.
 To show the first claim of our theorem, it suffices to show that the RHS of \eqref{eq: rej prob upper bound} converges to $\alpha$ as $n \to \infty$.
-Defining the term
+Defining the following bootstrapping error

 we can write the RHS of \eqref{eq: rej prob upper bound} as

 where the last step holds since $q_{\infty, 1-\alpha}(\X_n)$ is the $(1-\alpha)$-quantile of the conditional distribution of $D_{\bW}(\X_n)$ given $\X_\infty$.
 Moreover, since we have shown that $\E_{\bX \sim Q}[ u_p(\bX, \bX)^2 ] < \infty$, we can apply \Cref{lem: bootstrap validity} to conclude that $\delta_n \to 0$ as $n \to \infty$.
 Hence, the probability on the LHS of the above equation converges to $\alpha$.
 Combining with \eqref{eq: rej prob upper bound}, we have proved that $\lim_{n \to \infty} \Pr\nolimits_{\X_n \sim Q, \bW}\big( \Delta_\theta(\X_n) \;>\; q_{\infty, 1-\alpha}(\X_n) \big) \leq \alpha$.
 Taking supremum over all $Q \in \cB^\KSD(P; \theta) \cap \cP(\R^d; w)$ shows the first claim of our theorem.